Begunkodor: Area overview

 Purulia district forms the lowest step of the Chota Nagpur Plateau.
 The general scenario is undulating land with scattered hills.
 Jhalda subdivision, shown in the map alongside, is located in the western part of the district, bordering Jharkhand.
 The Subarnarekha flows along a short stretch of its western border.
 It is an overwhelmingly rural subdivision with 91.02% of the population living in the rural areas and 8.98% living in the urban areas.
 There are 3 census towns in the subdivision.
 The map alongside shows some of the tourist attractions in the Ajodhya Hills.
 The area is home to Purulia Chhau dance with spectacular masks made at Charida.
 The remnants of old temples and deities are found in the subdivision also, as in other parts of the district.

 Weather

-the yearly average rainfall of the census town is 150 mm.
+The yearly average rainfall of the town is 150 mm.
 Maximum temperature here reaches up to 40 C in summer where as it falls up to 5 C in winter.

 Demographics

-The Begunkodor census town has a population of 6347 of which 3242 are males while 3105 are females as per report released by census India 2011.
+The Begunkodor census town had a population of 6347 of which 3242 are males while 3105 are females as per the report released by census India in 2011.
 Female sex ratio is of 958 against state average of 950.
 In Begunkodor, male literacy rate is around 66.21% while female literary rate is 44.99%.